How to Save Money on Halloween

 DIY decor

 Sure, you can buy beautiful Halloween decor, or you can head to a crafting store like Michael’s and pick up the fixings for some fun, family-friendly Halloween crafts!
-You and your kids will exercise your creativity and have a great time making decorative items that can be reused year after year.
-To support trick-or-treaters with food sensitivities, consider making a teal pumpkin to indicate that your treats are safe.
+You and your kids can exercise your creativity and have a great time making decorative items that can be reused year after year.
+To support trick-or-treaters with food sensitivities, consider making a teal pumpkin to indicate that your treats are allergy-friendly.

 DIY Costumes

 Think about creative uses for what you already have on hand.
-After all, last year’s Harry Potter cape can be re-purposed into a vampire cape with minimal effort.
+After all, last year’s Harry Potter cape can be re-purposed into a vampire getup with minimal effort.
 You probably have black clothes to wear underneath, so all you need are some fangs and face makeup.

 Buy in bulk

 If you get a lot of trick-or-treaters at your house or if you’re hosting a Halloween bash, buying giant bags of candy and snacks at your wholesale club will save you a ton.
+Generally speaking, the bigger the bag, the lower the unit price.

 Pro tip: Warehouse stores like Sam’s Club, BJ’s, and Costco will also have budget-friendly costumes and decor items.